-

 also for being a wonderfully exciting city to explore on foot with

-plenty of hidden treasure tucked away in the nooks and crannies of
+plenty of hidden treasure tucked away in nooks and crannies.

-Known for its exotic cuisine, which can be sampled in many of the
+Known for its exotic cuisine - which can be sampled in one of the

-Restaurant, the port of New Orleans also boasts Superdome, the
+city's many eateries - the port of New Orleans also boasts a

 Cruise ships dock at the Erato Street terminal, which has a